-The international characteristics of avant-garde movements are often narrated by the ‘simultaneity’ or the speed of its dissemination all over the world.
-For instance, André Breton’s Surrealism, originated in Paris in 1924, was quickly spread to the world from South America to Japan throughout the 1920's and 30’s.
-It was brought to Japan ‘as early as’ in 1925 by a poet Junzaburo Nishiwaki who then came back from his study in England.
-Thereafter, the Japanese version of this movement was developed by poets and artists around Shuzo Takiguchi, so promptly and simultaneously, in step with the European groups.
-This sort of canonical narrative of the artistic development of avant-garde spirits in non-European countries is problematic, continuously fueling the myth that emphasises the singularity of Europe as the artistic ground zero of the 20th century, as the cultural missionary to ‘enlighten’ the world.
+The international characteristic of avant-garde movements is often narrated by the ‘simultaneity’ or the speed of its dissemination all over the world.
+For instance, André Breton’s Surrealism, which originated in Paris in 1924, was quickly spread to the world in a decade.
+It was brought to Japan as early as 1925 by poet Junzaburo Nishiwaki who had learned it while studying in England.
+Thereafter, the Japanese version of this movement was developed by poets and artists, so promptly and simultaneously, in step with European groups.
+This sort of canonical narrative of the arrival of avant-garde spirits in non-European countries is problematic.
+For it continuously fuels the myth that emphasises the singularity of Europe as the artistic ground zero of the 20th century, as the cultural missionary to ‘enlighten’ the world.

-The transgressive mentality of ee ja nai ka, which involved an early form of gender-bending, performative sexuality, nudity and violence, appears recurrently throughout the 20th century in the form of countercultural provocations against conservatives, first seen in 1920’s and 30’s in a mass cultural movement ero guro nansensu (Eroticism, Grotesque, Nonsense) and then in 1950’s and 60’s in the underground radical performance/activist groups such as Zero Jigen (Zero Dimension).
-By displacing the historical touchstone for narrating avant-garde spirits from the European epicentre to ee ja nai ka - a crucial yet under-researched event in Japan’s modernisation, I aim to challenge disciplinary constraints in art history and avant-garde studies that are persistently self-referential and eurocentric.
+The transgressive mentality of ee ja nai ka, which involved an early form of gender-bending, performative sexuality, nudity and violence, appears recurrently throughout the 20th century in the form of countercultural provocations against conservatives, first seen in 1920’s and 30’s in a mass cultural movement ero guro nansensu (Eroticism, Grotesque, Nonsense) and then in the postwar underground radical performance/activist groups as well as subculture thrived on manga, films and underground publications.
+By displacing the historical touchstone for narrating avant-garde spirits from the European epicentre to ee ja nai ka - a crucial yet under-represented event in Japan’s modernisation, I aim to challenge disciplinary constraints in art history and avant-garde studies that are persistently self-referential and eurocentric.